redCOMPONENT-COM/redCORE/manual/en-US/chapters/tools/JS-minified-files.md

+# JS minified files

+We recommend using Gulp for redCORE development instead of minifying files manually but if you cannot use Gulp for some reason, you can create minified JS files by running standalone tool.

+## UglifyJS

 This uses [UglifyJS](https://github.com/mishoo/UglifyJS) to create minified files.

 ## Install node: